Mikulas P / Shutterstock.com

 Sage is a classic perennial grown for the unique, pungent flavor and aroma that its gray-green leaves produce.
-It sends up lavender flower spike in summer.
+It sends up a lavender flower spike in summer.

 Stock your garden with fresh herb flavors by growing common sage.
 This shrubby plant is known botanically as Salvia officinalis and also goes by a host of common names, including garden sage and garden salvia.
 This is the culinary sage that’s used to season poultry and stuffing.
 Common sage has gray-green pebbled leaves that add a nice texture to plantings.